Income test for Medicare dental under debate; gets pushback

 Equally adamant is House Ways and Means Chairman Richard Neal, D-Mass., whose committee approved the Medicare benefits expansion.
 “I do not support any sort of Medicare means testing," said Neal, one of House Speaker Nancy Pelosi's top lieutenants.

+Asked about means testing any expanded Medicare benefits, Senate health committee member Tina Smith, D-Minn., said: “Medicare is a fundamental benefit that everybody expects, and I think that that’s the way it should stay.”

-As a general principle, Biden doesn't rule out income limits for certain government programs, says White House press secretary Jen Psaki.
+Biden may have to take a public stand as Democrats try to close the deal.
+As a matter of general principle, the president doesn't rule out income limits for certain government programs, says White House press secretary Jen Psaki.

 “Means testing, I think, always has a bad connotation,” Psaki said earlier this week.
 “And what we’re really talking about here is a cap on income.
 So, we’re talking about targeting and focusing the president’s proposals, in some areas, on people who need help the most...and not providing this aid, assistance...to people who are in higher income brackets, who may not need that assistance.”